-- Establish a SOLIDWORKS 2017session. - Comprehend the SOLIDWORKS User Interface. - Recognize the default Reference Planes in the FeatureManager. - Utilize SOLIDWORKS Help and SOLIDWORKS Tutorials. - Zoom, rotate and maneuver a three button mouse in the SOLIDWORKS Graphics window.
+- Utilize the SOLIDWORKS Welcome dialog box. - Establish a SOLIDWORKS session. - Comprehend the SOLIDWORKS 2018 User Interface. - Recognize the default Reference Planes in the FeatureManager. - Open a new and existing SOLIDWORKS part. - Utilize SOLIDWORKS Help and SOLIDWORKS Tutorials. - Zoom, rotate and maneuver a three button mouse in the SOLIDWORKS Graphics window.

-What is SOLIDWORKS?
+What is SOLIDWORKS®?

-- SOLIDWORKS[®] is a mechanical design automation software package used to build parts, assemblies and drawings that takes advantage of the familiar Microsoft[®] Windows graphical user interface. - SOLIDWORKS is an easy to learn design and analysis tool (SOLIDWORKS Simulation, SOLIDWORKS Motion, SOLIDWORKS Flow Simulation, Sustainability, etc.), which makes it possible for designers to quickly sketch 2D and 3D concepts, create 3D parts and assemblies and detailed 2D drawings. - Model dimensions in SOLIDWORKS are associative between parts, assemblies and drawings.
-Reference dimensions are one-way associative from the part to the drawing or from the part to the assembly.
+- SOLIDWORKS[®] is a mechanical design automation software package used to build parts, assemblies and drawings that takes advantage of the familiar Microsoft[®] Windows graphical user interface. - SOLIDWORKS is an easy to learn design and analysis tool (SOLIDWORKS Simulation, SOLIDWORKS Motion, SOLIDWORKS Flow Simulation, Sustainability, etc.), which makes it possible for designers to quickly sketch 2D and 3D concepts, create 3D parts and assemblies and detail 2D drawings. - Model dimensions in SOLIDWORKS are associative between parts, assemblies and drawings.
+Reference dimensions are one-way associative from the part to the drawing or from the part to the assembly. - This book is written for the beginner to intermediate user.

-Start a SOLIDWORKS Session
+Start a SOLIDWORKS 2018 Session